Get Your Students Talking! TEFL Discussion Questions for Adults

 • Be patient and give your students time to think and respond to a question.
 Beginner learners, for instance, tend to translate words in their head before finally saying them in English — imagine how much time that could take!

 • Make it a point to connect every discussion question to a real-life context that’s relevant to your learners.
-It could be connected to something as simple as a situation they expect to be in, like making acquaintances, or something more meaningful, like voicing their opinion about issues.
+It could be related to something as simple as a situation they expect to be in, like making acquaintances, or something more meaningful, like voicing their opinion about issues.

 The advantage of teaching English to adult learners is that you can talk about a wide variety of topics because of the diverse life experiences these students have to share!
 Here are some ESL conversation topics for adults that you can include in your lessons.